About the Show

 Social and emotional development is more than just “good manners” or being well-behaved.
 It’s the fundamental ability to connect with and relate to others: seeing another person’s perspective, altering one’s behavior based on the situation, drawing inferences from cues and context, even managing the expression of one’s emotions.

-Starting from the time we’re born, we begin to learn a set of unspoken rules about how to connect and relate to others.
-But these abilities don’t always come naturally - especially for those who have minds that develop differently because of autism, attention or sensory challenges, or differences that don’t necessarily have a label.
+Starting from birth, most of us begin to learn a set of unspoken rules about how people connect and relate to each other.
+But this ability doesn’t always come naturally—especially to those with minds that develop differently due to autism, attention or sensory challenges, or differences that don’t necessarily have a label.

 Flummox and Friends is designed to support elementary school children who experience social and emotional struggles.
-They may be already receiving support—inclusion, speech therapy, social skills groups—or simply fit the category of “smart but quirky” without an official diagnosis.
+They may be already receiving support—inclusion, speech therapy, social skills groups—or simply fit the category of “smart but quirky”, with no real diagnosis.

-The show can be used either at home or in an educational setting.
-With curriculum goals (as well as supporting materials) developed by practicing professionals in the field of social communication, teachers and therapists can integrate episodes into their existing classroom activities or therapy sessions.
+The episodes and video shorts can be used either at home or in an educational setting.
+With curriculum goals (as well as supporting materials) developed by practicing professionals in the field of social communication, teachers and therapists can integrate videos into their existing classroom activities or therapy sessions.

 Read more about the Tune In.
 Connect.
 Have Fun! curriculum and the teaching approach behind Flummox and Friends.